-Mick and his family ventured up to Scotland in 1995, and he recalls that the drive up was amazing, saying: “the air seemed to change as we crossed the border and after a couple of visits, we decided that we might move up permanently and this is what we did in 1997 after selling our property back home in Sussex.”
+Mick and his family ventured up to Scotland in 1995.
+He recalls that the drive up was amazing.
+“The air seemed to change as we crossed the border and after a couple of visits, we decided that we might move up permanently.
+This is what we did in 1997 after selling our property back home in Sussex.”

 He recalls not feeling part of the community at first.
-Although he spoke to his neighbours to say hello, he'd go to work, get home, close his door and that was it.
-Mick has two grandchildren and enjoys being a grandad and then his family began to grow again with the arrival of his third grandson, Oliver.
-But his life was soon to change unexpectedly when he was diagnosed with Parkinson's disease in November 2015.
+Although he spoke to his neighbours to say hello, he’d go to work, get home, close his door and that was it.
+With the arrival of his third grandson, Oliver, Mick has three grand children and enjoys being a grandad.
+But his life was soon to change unexpectedly when he was diagnosed with Parkinson’s disease in November 2015.

 In April 2018, Mick’s daughter Bethany was offered a raised bed at the community garden and knowing that her dad missed having a garden, she quickly said yes.